Road to Hybrid

 We strongly encourage instructors interested in teaching online to have this process modeled for them.
 CETL offers grants to take online Quality Matters (QM) or Quality Online Learning and Teaching (QOLT) training.
 These are immersive experiences that help instructors appreciate what it’s like to be an online student.
 QM and QOLT are course development programs delivered online that will model an online experience for you and help you to design the elements necessary to deliver a quality course.
 For more information on these initiatives.
 Please contact CETL when you are ready to take a QOLT or QM workshop.

-Use a Moodle course template.
+Use a Canvas course template.

 Are you addressing universal design for learning (UDL)?